The Queenealogist’s Home Page

 PART THREE describes the life and descendants of Jeffrey Watson (son of Samuel #26 and grandson of the patriarch).

-A companion article, The Watson Family’s Greatest Hits, features old newspaper clippings, family stories, photos, and a bit of commentary about some of Nehemiah Watson’s children—especially his sons.
+The Watson Family’s Greatest Hits, a companion article to Part Three, above, features old newspaper clippings, family stories, photos, and a bit of commentary about some of Nehemiah Watson’s children—especially his sons.
 They seem to have been proud Swamp Yankees.

 Simeon, likely son of Silas Watson describes a family connection made possible through Y‐DNA evidence involving Watson men with well‐documented lines of descent from patriarch Samuel Watson.